reactive-python/reactpy/docs/source/getting-started.rst

     :linenos:

-The ``idom.component`` decorator creates a :ref:`Component <Stateful Components>` constructor which is "rendered" by the function below it.
+The ``idom.component`` decorator creates a :ref:`Component <Stateful Components>` constructor whose "renderer" is the function below it.
 To create a Component instance we call ``Slideshow()`` with the same arguments as its render function.
 The render function of a Component returns a data structure that depicts a user interface, or in more technical terms a Document Object Model (DOM).
 We call this structural